 In other words, no reader will believe your Hail-Mary one-liner: “Despite all his yelling, he was really turning her on.”

 To fix my story, I had to find ways to drip sexual tension onto the page (in other words, slow the pace) without destroying the integrity of the Anger Scenes (because “anger” requires fast pacing.)

 But the greatest challenge wasn’t the pacing; it was the characterization.
 I had to prevent my Hero from reading like a tyrant, and my Heroine from reading like a half-starved sex kitten.

 The good news?
 This challenge inspired me to help other writers escalate the romantic tension in their books!

 If you’re struggling to write believable emotion between your Hero and Heroine, check out my on-demand video course, 50 Ways to Give Your Hero Sex Appeal.
 As a special feature, I workshop kiss scenes and seduction scenes, so you can see, step-by-step, how bestselling authors turn feuding protagonists into believable lovers.

 Adrienne deWolfeAward-Winning Bestseller | Romance Writer Coach

-Writing Romance novels?
-Want higher sales and better reviews?
+Want higher sales and better reviews for your Romance novels?
 Our #1 bestselling expert, Adrienne deWolfe, mentors aspiring love story authors.
 Several of her Grateful Graduates have topped the charts.
 Many are consistently earning 4+ star reviews (which is why publishers have sent authors to Adrienne for help.)
 Learn how to write a Romance novel that sells!
 Adrienne offers online novel writing courses and private coaching at WriteRomanceNovels.com.